Thursday, October 30, 2008

 Author: Luke

-Eusebius - "But Luke, who was born at Antioch, and was by profession a physician..."
+Eusebius (himself) - "But Luke, who was born at Antioch, and was by profession a physician..."
+(Book 3, Chapter 4).
+(2)

-Eusebius goes on to say that Luke wrote "Luke" and "Acts."
+Eusebius goes on to say that Luke wrote "Luke" and "Acts!"

-Date: Dr. Samuel Cartledge, Professor of New Testament Literature and Exegesis at Columbia Theological Seminary during the 1930's, tentatively suggests 60 A.D., since He considers Luke did his research while Paul was in prison for two years in Caesarea.
+Date: Dr. Samuel Cartledge, Professor of New Testament Literature and Exegesis at Columbia Theological Seminary during the 1930's, tentatively suggests 60 A.D., since He considers that Luke did his research while Paul was in prison for two years in Caesarea.

 Language: Greek, literary Greek